davidvliang/psychic-succotash/README.md

 ## Warning

-The control system loses connection to the server after a page refresh.
+The control system resets connection to the server after a page refresh.

-If the client is closed or connection is lost, the DAQ must be switched off manually.
+If the the connection is reset while the script is running, the DAQ must be switched off manually.

 This is currently being addressed.